 The main advantage of Electroless Nickel Plating is the uniformity of the coating.
 It provides an even coating on an entire part, even where there may be uneven surfaces and intricate geometries.

 Electroless Nickel has a high melting point of 890 degrees and can perform well in high temperature oxidising environments being able to withstand hot Steam, Air and Flue gases.

 Electroless Nickel is also suitable for saltwater and petroleum applicatiosn and can withstand corrosive factors such as nitrogen, acidic chemicals and more.

 ASTM B733, MIL-C-26074, AMS 2404 and many more

 What We Offer

 Components up to 2000mm in length and 100kg in weight can be accommodated but for general production use the plating window is 1000mm x 600mm x 600mm and we offer the service for brass, aluminium and steel components.
-Silchrome have produced a comprehensive guide which you can download without sign up HERE.
+Silchrome have produced a comprehensive guide to ENP which you can download without sign up HERE.